These are the cheapest data plans you can buy in the U.S.

 Boost Mobile: Boost is owned by Sprint and therefore uses its network.
 You just pay month to month, with no contract necessary.

-- What's included: 2GB 4G LTE, unlimited talk, text, and 2G data, unlimited music streaming from select services (may require monthly subscription)
+- What's included: 3GB 4G LTE, unlimited talk, text, and 2G data, unlimited music streaming from select services (may require monthly subscription)

 Cricket Wireless: Cricket is owned by AT&T and operates on the AT&T network.
 You pay monthly for Cricket, with no fixed contract.

-- What's included: 1GB 4G LTE, unlimited talk, text, and 2G data (tethering is an additional $10/month)
+- What's included: 1GB 4G LTE, unlimited talk, text, and 2G data (incompatible with tethering)

 You use an average amount of data